How we use the information we hold

 - Mailing houses to send our publications and fundraising appeals;

-- Recognised alumni clubs who are arranging reunions or other events on behalf of the University;
+- Alumni clubs who are arranging reunions or other events on behalf of the University;

 - University of Edinburgh Regional teams, such as the North American Office – University of Edinburgh Inc., our office in the USA that has an independent 501(c)(3) status in the United States;

-- Volunteers, such as reunion organisers, who are working on behalf of the University;
+- Volunteers including, but not limited to, reunion organisers who are volunteering on behalf of the University;

 - Payment providers for the processing and collection of donations;